Microsoft 365 Conditional Access MFA/2FA and Security Defaults

 There are many "best practices" and "differing opinions" on how to set up and enforce Multi-Factor / Two-Factor (MFA/2FA) in Microsoft Office 365, and whilst many of these align with Cyber Essentials, there are many methods that leave holes within the environment, so below, is our recommendations.

-KEY POINT: Deliver 2FA/MFA to 100% of the entities within EntraID, do not use groups to apply MFA, and ensure 100% of users/admins/service accounts etc, all have MFA enabled/enforced.
+KEY POINT: Deliver 2FA/MFA to 100% of the entities within EntraID, (guest included) do not use groups to apply MFA, and ensure 100% of users/admins/service accounts/Guests/Externals etc, all have MFA enabled/enforced.

 SECURITY DEFAULTS

-A quick, easy and safe way to deploy the minimum requirements to your tenant, and something Microsoft is now finally starting to enable, on all tenants, where MFA/2FA is currently not ideally configured.
-It's far from perfect, but is a great step in the right direction, and where you have no other methods of ensuring coverage, its the best solution.
+This is a quick, easy, and safe way to deploy the minimum requirements to your tenant.
+Microsoft is finally starting to enable MFA/2FA for all tenants where it is currently not ideally configured.
+It's far from perfect, but it's a great step in the right direction, and where you have no other methods of ensuring coverage, it's the best solution.

 Microsoft Article about Security Defaults in EntraID

-Security Defaults is also ideal for companies with little or no ICT support and who want to deliver a good level of security to the environment, and not have to remember to do anything else after, as this ensures MFA/2FA is available.
+Security defaults are also ideal for companies with little or no ICT support who want to deliver a good level of security to the environment and who do not have to remember to do anything else after, as this ensures MFA/2FA is available.

 Once EntraID appears, you can select "Properties" in the middle of the header in the centre of the screen.

-At the bottom of the properties screen, in the middle, is a link, allowing you to access the "Manage Security Defaults" settings, although this doesn't necessarily look like a menu item.
+At the bottom of the properties screen, in the middle, is a link allowing you to access the "Manage Security Defaults" settings.
+However, this doesn't necessarily look like a menu item.

-There are some occasions where you are advised by Microsoft here, that you are unable to enable security defaults, because you have legacy conditional access policies - whenever we have seen this, they have never been in use and we have merely had to delete them.
+There are some occasions when Microsoft advises that you are unable to enable security defaults because you have legacy conditional access policies—whenever we have seen this, they have never been in use, and we have merely had to delete them.

-You can find these, if you have this issue, by searching for "Conditional Access" in the search bar at the top of the screen and opening Microsoft Entra Conditional Access.
+If you have this issue, you can find it by searching for "Conditional Access" in the search bar at the top of the screen and opening Microsoft Entra Conditional Access.

-Select "Classic policies" from the Conditional Access Menu and ensure you are showing all policies, where you can review, most likely identify they are old and not used, and delete them, you will then be able to set up security defaults.
+Select "Classic policies" from the Conditional Access Menu and ensure you are showing all policies.
+You can then review them, most likely identify them as old and not used and delete them.
+You will then be able to set up security defaults.

 CONDITIONAL ACCESS

-At the time of writing Microsoft requires an Entra ID P1 license if you wish to utilise Conditional Access, therefore, for many organisations, it is easier to utilise Security Defaults, rather than Conditional Access Policies, even, to be honest, if you have Entra ID P1 licenses.
+At the time of writing, Microsoft requires an Entra ID P1 license if you wish to use Conditional Access.
+Therefore, for many organisations, it is easier to use Security Defaults rather than Conditional Access Policies, even if you have Entra ID P1 licenses.

 Microsoft Article about Conditional Access in EntraID

-Conditional Access, whilst making it more granular to control several aspects of security within Microsoft Office 365/Azure/EntraID, by nature, also instils some risk as this allows for humans to become involved in the security configuration.
+Conditional Access makes it more granular to control several aspects of security within Microsoft Office 365/Azure/EntraID.
+However, it also instils some risk as it allows humans to become involved in the security configuration.

-You can access Conditional Access in several ways, but for us, we prefer using the Microsoft Azure Portal, where after logging in as an admin, you can search for and find Microsoft Entra Conditional Access.
+You can access Conditional Access in several ways, but we prefer using the Microsoft Azure Portal.
+After logging in as an admin, you can search for and find Microsoft Entra Conditional Access.

-Microsoft now provides templates for the deployment of the required Multi-Factor Authentication within your tenant, and if this is your first policy, you can just use their templates - select Policies from the Conditional Access Menu, where you will either see your live policies, or, nothing if this is your first policy.
+Microsoft now provides templates for deploying the required Multi-Factor Authentication within your tenant.
+If this is your first policy, you can use their templates.
+Select Policies from the Conditional Access Menu, where you will either see your live policies or nothing.

 We would suggest you accept and "Create" the template as per the default, which is "Report Only" (until we are ready for go-live) and "Exclude Current User" (so if it goes wrong, you can still log in).

-Once we have saved our first policy, we will see that appear in the policy list.
+Once we have saved our first policy, we will see it appear in the policy list.

-We can now take a look at the policy in a bit more detail, and discuss the issues we commonly find when reviewing Microsoft 365 Tenants for the enforcement of Multi-Factor Authentication.
+We can now examine the policy in more detail and discuss the issues we commonly encounter when reviewing Microsoft 365 Tenants for the enforcement of Multi-Factor Authentication.

 COMMON CONDITIONAL ACCESS MISTAKES

-As assessors, we like to ensure that Multi-Factor Authentication is set for the entire tenant user base (that is any entity in EntraID, without exception), therefore, the perfect Conditional Access Policy will be applied to "ALL USERS", "ALL CLOUD APPS" and with the only exception, a single admin account (still having MFA enabled) to ensure when you enable the policy, if you have any errors, you don't lock out everyone.
+As assessors, we like to ensure that Multi-Factor Authentication is set for the entire tenant user base (that is, any entity in EntraID, without exception).
+Therefore, the perfect Conditional Access Policy will be applied to "ALL USERS", "ALL CLOUD APPS", and, with the only exception, a single admin account (still having MFA enabled) to ensure that when you enable the policy if you have any errors, you don't lock out everyone.

-Once we are happy, we need to set our policy to "ON" so that it now works, then click on SAVE.
+Once we are happy, we need to set our policy to "ON" so it works, then click SAVE.

 BREAK GLASS ACCOUNTS

-There is a common misconception that a break-glass account should be configured not to utilise MFA/2FA, which is not the case.
-Break-Glass Accounts, in the Microsoft 365 sense, are those not assigned within Conditional Access or other similar policies, so they cannot be accidentally locked out, but will have Multi-Factor Authentication enabled.
+There is a common misconception that a break-glass account should not be configured to utilise MFA/2FA, which is not the case.
+Break-glass accounts, in the Microsoft 365 sense, are those not assigned within Conditional Access or other similar policies, so they cannot be accidentally locked out, but they will have Multi-Factor Authentication enabled.

 Microsoft Article referencing Break-Glass/Emergency Access Accounts